ftzi/react-native-shadow-2/README.md

 > This new feature should be preferred over this library.
 >
 > **I can only wholeheartedly appreciate everyone's support and kindness over the past almost 4 years and celebrate having reached 39k weekly and 2M total downloads** 🤗
->
-> If you are looking for a passionate professional with 5 years of expertise in TypeScript, React, and React Native, contact me at henrique.bruno.fa@gmail.com!

 # react-native-shadow-2